 That Sunday, I saw a father with his sons coming for a drink after, apparently very successful, football match of his boys.
-While the kids were sipping from their Coca Cola cans, Jane and their father were discussing what comes up next for the boy’s team.
+While the kids were sipping from their Coca-Cola cans, Jane and their father were discussing what comes up next to the boy’s team.
 He was proud and Jane was interested as it looked she knew the preceding story.
 On the tv, we were watching the sports channel and everything felt so much clichéd, almost unrealistic.

 There were two women chatting quietly in the corner and I was glad I was there.
 This is how the real Irish pub is.
 No tourists, no outsiders; only me and the local people sharing their stories.